tbal999/bb/README.md

 # bb for LINUX
-a pubix bulletin board in go
+a pubnix bulletin board in go

 Built this over the last 10 days to serve as a bulletin board for pubnix: https://heathens.club/